OneBridge-Q/hello-world/README.md

 # hello-world
-This project is created for initial test.
+This project is created for an initial test.

+I'm OneBridge-Q, a product manager.